Cameron0942/Cameron0942/README.md

  </p> -->

  <p>
-  Hello!
   My name is Cameron, though you can call me Cam. <ins>Imagine this:</ins> an endlessly curious web developer with an unrelenting motivation for solving problems.
 That's who I am.

 I'm not your run-of-the-mill fullstack developer.
 I see coding challenges as thrilling puzzles in an ever-evolving adventure. <ins><b>The MERN stack?</b></ins> I'm fluent in it, but I'm also known for my flexibility with various programming languages, always eager for new linguistic adventures.